al0210/householdinformation/README.md

 iii) _filtergender.js_ - Contains the code run to develop the filter features for the web page household gender.html

 iv) _filterincome.js_ - Contains the code run to develop the filter features for the web page household income.html

-v) _home.html_ - Contains the code run to develop the page containing information about the home page of the web interface tool.

-vi) _household age.html_ - Contains the code run to develop the page containing household age information.

-vii) _household expenditure.html_ - Contains the code run to develop the page containing household expenditure information.

-viii) _household gender.html_ - Contains the code run to develop the page containing household gender information.

-ix) _household income.html_ - Contains the code run to develop the page containing household income information.

-x) _household priorities.html_ - Contains the code run to develop the page containing household prioritioes of expenditure information.

 **Build Instructions**